WannaCry ransomware hackers cash out with $140,000 windfall

 The WannaCry ransomware wreaked havoc on the roughly 300,000 affected PCs it locked up.
-But it proved to be profitable for the hackers.
+But it proved to be lucrative for the hackers.

-The people behind the ransomware have withdrawn roughly $140,000 in Bitcoin from three wallets on Wednesday, according to sister site ZDNet.
-That's an impressive total considering each affected computer asked for $300 in Bitcoin.
+The people behind the ransomware withdrew roughly $140,000 in Bitcoin from three wallets on Wednesday, according to CNET sister site ZDNet.
+That's an impressive total considering each affected computer asked for $300 in bitcoin.

 Read all of the details on the windfall at ZDNet.